Gogomoe/SUSTech_CS102A_works/README.md

 ### Introduce

-This repository contains solutions of assignments in `Introduction to Computer Programming A` of SUSTC.
+This repository contains solutions of assignments in `Introduction to Computer Programming A 2018` of SUSTC.

 The modules with prefix "assignment" are assignments of Lab class.
 With prefix "exercises" are assignments of Lecture class.

-Update after deadline, please open issues if you have any questions.
+Update after the deadline, please open issues if you have any questions.

 Welcome to communicate.